Smoking and Artistry – Why Artists Smoke

 Artistry is the spiritual and personal voyage which leads to the expression of life, love, death, and everything in between.
 The understanding of which can only be assumed by those who are truly open to alternative means of visual communication.
 Artists are the embodiment of creative means.
 These individuals walk on a plane of obscurity, truth, and interpretation.
 Looking past the obvious is but one trait of the artist.
 Art being an extension of one’s soul is another.
 Becoming a tool the art uses to become self-aware, independent, and whole, is the crux of true artistry.

 This is where sometimes even the most courageous artist may become too entrenched in the brilliance that is art – obsession and addiction.
 There are many artists today that smoke cigarettes.
+A few progressive stars use vaporizers letting technology step into their lives.
 Most people are fully aware of the abhorrent effects, both immediate and long-term, of smoking, however, some who have a deep relationship with art also have a relationship with stress and passion.

 The Effects of Smoking

 According to the CDC, smoking causes a myriad of diseases ranging from heart and respiratory disease, to lung and blood cancer.
 However, as so many artists become obsessed with their art form, some are then prone to suffer from the disease of addiction which stems from obsession.
-This addiction to smoking makes it increasingly difficult to quit.
+This addiction to nicotine makes it increasingly difficult to quit even with the help of the best vape.
 Especially after smoking for years.

 Why Artists Smoke